oracle/graal/docs/getting-started/graalvm-community/macos.md

 ```

 #### On JAVA_HOME Command
-The information property file, _Info.plist_, is in the top level _Contents_
+The information property file, _Info.plist_, is in the top level _Contents_ folder.
-folder.
-This means that GraalVM participates in the macOS-specific
-`/usr/libexec/java_home` mechanism.
-Depending on other JDK 8 installation(s)
-available, it is now possible that `/usr/libexec/java_home -v1.8` returns
+This means that GraalVM Enterprise participates in the macOS-specific `/usr/libexec/java_home` mechanism.
+Depending on other JDK 8 installation(s) available, it is now possible that `/usr/libexec/java_home -v1.8` returns `/Library/Java/JavaVirtualMachines/<graalvm>/Contents/Home`.
-`/Library/Java/JavaVirtualMachines/<graalvm>/Contents/Home`.
-You can run `/usr/libexec/java_home -v1.8 -V` to see the complete list of 1.8
-JVMs available to the `java_home` command.
-This command sorts the JVMs
-in decreasing version order and chooses the top one as the default for the
+You can run `/usr/libexec/java_home -v1.8 -V` to see the complete list of 1.8 JVMs available to the `java_home` command.
+This command sorts the JVMs in decreasing version order and chooses the top one as the default for the specified version.
-specified version.
-Within a specific version, the sort order appears to be
-stable but is unspecified.
+Within a specific version, the sort order appears to be stable but is unspecified.

 ## Supported Functionalities